 Researching your wedding should be the very first step.
-You should know where you need to spend money and know your priorities.
-Common advice says to allocate a percentage of your overall budget to each aspect of your wedding, however this is not the case because each wedding is different.
+What are your top priorities?
+Common advice asks to allocate a percentage of your overall budget to each part of your wedding.
 It’s a useful method that can be tailored to your own wedding preferences.
-It’s best to figure out how much you’re willing to spend on each part and then do some research online to find out the standard pricing from different wedding retailers.
+It’s best to figure out how much you’re willing to spend on each part and contact your preferred wedding suppliers revealing the number.
 Some couples have a higher budget to work with, whilst some opt for a smaller wedding in order to save money for a honeymoon or a mortgage at a later date.

 Here’s a list of the standard elements to consider when planning your wedding.

-● Wedding attire - the bridal dress and accessories, groomswear and bridesmaid dresses etc
+- Wedding attire – a bridal dress and accessories, groomswear and bridesmaid dresses etc

-When researching you should have established a standard price from each retailer for each element of the wedding.
-Then start to arrange consultations and book viewings to discuss your needs with a professional.
-Remember it’s likely you won’t find the perfect service immediately as not every retailer will fit your wedding dreams.
+Start to arrange consultations and discuss your needs with professionals.
+Remember it’s likely you won’t find the perfect service immediately as not every retailer will be your match.
 Couples spend at least one year planning their wedding, allowing for extra time for more bespoke services such as custom-made dresses.

-Don’t forget to keep track of your spending - jot down everything you spend so afterwards you can see where your money went.
+Don’t forget to keep track of your spending – always note down all your outgoings.

-Make sure the suppliers you use are transparent about their costs.
-Check they’re not omitting any extra charges in their quote which may pop up later (such as VAT).
-Other additional charges may include any trial sessions with makeup and hair stylists, dress alterations, postage for invitations, and cake cutting fees.
-There’s a lot to plan for so it’s likely you’ll forget something that isn’t on your budget which is why it’s recommended to keep a percentage of your overall budget spare for these extra costs.
+Always make sure the suppliers you use are transparent about their costs.
+Are they omitting any extra charges in their quote which may pop up later, such as VAT?
+Additional charges may include make up and hair stylists trial sessions, dress alterations, postage for invitations, or cake cutting fees.

-It’s easy to get carried away when planning your wedding as so many elements are exciting, but it’s important to stick to your budget.
-By referring back to your budget throughout the process you can keep track of your spending and not go overboard, this isn’t to say you don’t deserve the best, luxury services but to be prepared instead.
+It’s easy to get carried away when planning your wedding day.
+Keep track of your spending and do not go overboard, this isn’t to say you don’t deserve the best, luxury services but be prepared additional costs always creep up.

-Wedding planning can be stressful, but creating a plan for the whole event, including the budget, will help you keep a calm head.
-Enlist the help of your friends and family to ensure everything runs as smoothly as possible.
-There’s bound to be mistakes and delays, but as your wedding day approaches you’ll start to see the hard work pay off.
+Wedding planning can be a stressful process, so keep up with your spreadsheets and notes.
+Use the help of your friends and family members to ensure everything runs as smoothly as possible.
+And as wedding day approaches you’ll start to see your hard work pay off.